 • Are you a real estate professional in Phoenix, AZ?
 Offer a “10 housing trends in Phoenix, AZ that every homebuyer needs to know” report.
 Reports like this are great, as they not only provide immediate value to your potential customer, but the content of the guides can easily be shared across all of your web presence and social media platforms, allowing you to get more bang for your buck!" ~ Tim Maciejewski, a digital media and marketing expert who helps Real Estate Professionals to build their businesses.

 11. When all else fails, be proactive and track it down

-“Let them give it to you!
-Traditionally speaking, an individual who ends up on our site is there for a specific reason.
-They are interested in our products or our content.
+"Let them give it to you!
+Traditionally speaking, an individual who ends up on your site is there for a specific reason.
+They are interested in your products or your content.
 If your products and content are good enough, you can charge a toll.
 The toll, in this case, is their email address!
-Whether it be by requiring an email when making a purchase, or providing an email to continue reading an informative article, this is one of the best ways to naturally get a list of email addresses correlated to your clients.
+Whether it be by requiring an email when making a purchase or requesting an email to continue reading an informative article, this is one of the best ways to naturally get a list of email addresses correlated to your clients.
 You can also seek them out on social media or on their personal website.
-You would be surprised to see how many people include their emails on their LinkedIn, their Twitter, and their personal websites.” ~ Matthew Mercuri, digital marketing manager at Dupray, Inc. a manufacturer of steam-cleaning appliances.
+You would be surprised to see how many people include their emails on LinkedIn, and their personal websites." ~ Matthew Mercuri, digital marketing manager at Dupray, Inc. a manufacturer of steam-cleaning appliances.

 12. Gate your content